-- It is not contagious, meaning it cannot be passed from person to person.
+- Coccidioidomycosis is not contagious, meaning it cannot be passed from person to person.

 How Coccidioidomycosis Affects Your Body

-Once inhaled, the fungus multiplies, leading to the progression and development of the disease.
+Once inhaled, the Coccidioides fungus multiplies and spreads, leading to the progression (worsening) of the disease.
 The time from exposure to the development of symptoms may take several weeks.
 Because the fungus is inhaled, the disease typically affects the lung.
 In a small number of people, it may spread outside of the lung and affect other parts of the body.
+This serious complication is called “disseminated coccidioidomycosis.”
+Another serious complication that could occur is pneumonia.